 Your users will have a better experience when you are able to head issues off at the pass.
 Check to make sure your partner offers “always-on” monitoring.
 This will help you make better decisions about hardware upgrades that might be needed down the road.
 Make sure also that the partner you select can handle all contingency planning issues, including backup and recovery.
 And be sure to ask about the depth of the company’s toolset.
 What is the nature of the call management and escalation system, Help Desk service and off-site Network Operation Center (NOC)?
 Does the partner utilize the best tools on the market?
 Does the partner have the ability to spot risks before they become problems such as hardware end-of-life management and firmware upgrades that may be needed?

 7. Experience and Referenceability

-Interested in finding out how more about how to improve your Data Center operations?
+Interested in finding out how more about how to improve your IT operations with Maintech’s data center services?
 We’d love the opportunity to help you be more efficient.
 Contact Maintech today.